Which place is cheaper, Reykjavik or Athens?

 Let's take a look at the differences and similarities between Reykjavik and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Reykjavik offers some easy restaurants to choose from.
+You'll find the standard options when it comes to food in Reykjavik.
 Traditional Icelandic food may not have the best reputation, but restaurants these days are pretty good with a variety of dishes to choose from.
 Popular foods in the area include fish, lamb, and Icelandic skyr (a type of yogurt).

-If you're looking to go shopping, Athens and Reykjavik both offer plenty of spots.
+If you're looking to go shopping, Athens and Reykjavik both offer plenty of notable spots.

 Athens has a variety of shopping areas worth visiting.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.